 be at A1-Z1.
 Adding the income from exports

-There is now disequilibrium in the economy with exports exceeding imports and
+There is now disequilibrium in the economy with the foreign

 Disequilibrium- an increase in exports (fixed